 Blickenstaff agrees that Boomers want proximity to convenience and recreation, but they don’t consider themselves “old.”

 “It will be interesting to see how Boomers will affect the market over the coming decade,” adds Flint.
 “The very large houses of the last couple decades will likely house three generations of family.
 Smaller, well-designed one-levels in walkable communities are very desirable to this demographic.
 And, there is a return to the city!
 Older buildings are being renovated into energy-efficient condos and lofts.”

 Blickenstaff also sees Boomers liking suburban and urban lifestyles.

 “There are some who think it cool and hip to move downtown.
 Others want land and to move farther out.
 They don’t necessarily need to be near good schools anymore since kids have moved out.
 It’s a new floor plan they desire,” she says.

-Nationally, Boomers may be moving into downtowns, but Blakely and Franz say they aren’t seeing that as a big trend here.
+Nationally, Boomers may be moving into downtowns with the help of local movers who can provide professional local removals, but Blakely and Franz say they aren’t seeing that as a big trend here.
 But that doesn’t mean our local seniors are squares.
 Franz notes that Boomers are tech savvy, just like Millennials and Gen Ys.